-Sec.
-16. Director of of Public Information.

-The Direct tor of Public Information reports

-fice of the Chancellor under the

-day-to-day supervision of the Chancellor.

-His primar y duties and responsibilities

-include:

-16.1 The provision of staff assistance

-to the Chancellor, the Executive

-Vice Chancellors, and the Vice

-Chancellors in the execution of

-their responsibilities.

-16.2 Supervising the staff of the

-Office of Public Information.

-16.3 Communicating the activities of

-the Board and System Administra-

-tion.

-16.4 Coordinating news releases and

-other public information ema-

-nating from the component insti-

-tutions, which releases and

-information involve the Board

-and System Administration.

-16.5 Developing a format for the pre-

-sentation of information about

-System institutions and activities

-to the general public.

-16.6 Performing such other duties and

-responsibilities for the efficient

-operation of the System as shall

-be assigned by the Office of the

-Chancellor.
+The Director of Public Information reports to the Office of the Chancellor under the day-to-day supervision of the Chancellor.
+His primary duties and responsibilities include: - The provision of staff assistance to the Chancellor, the Executive Vice Chancellors, and the Vice Chancellors in the execution of their responsibilities. - 16.2 Supervising the staff of the Office of Public Information. - 16.3 Communicating the activities of the Board and System Administration.

+16.4 Coordinating news releases and other public information emanating from the component institutions, which releases and information involve the Board and System Administration.
+16.5 Developing a format for the presentation of information about System institutions and activities to the general public.
+16.6 Performing such other duties and responsibilities for the efficient operation of the System as shall be assigned by the Office of the Chancellor.

 - c.
-Renumber Section 16 as Section 17 and delete the title "Director of Public Affairs" from the list of members of the System Council, the Council of Academic Institutions, the Council of Health Institutions, and the Business Management Council as set out in that Section. - d.
-Renumber Sections 17 and 18 as Sections 18 and 19, respectively.
+Present Section 16 was renumbered as Section 17 and the title "Director of Public Affairs" was deleted from the lists of members of the System Council, the Council of Academic Institutions, the Council of Health Institutions, and the Business Management Council as set out in that Section. - d.
+Present Sections 17 and 18 were renumbered as Sections 18 and 19, respectively.

-It is further recommended that the Executive Secretary to the U. T. Board of Regents, in consultation with the Office of General Counsel, be authorized to make such editorial changes in the remainder of the Regents' Rules and Regulations as are necessary to conform the Rules and Regulations to the foregoing changes.
+Further, approval was granted for the Executive Secretary to the Board of Regents, in consultation with the Office of General Counsel, to make such editorial changes in the remainder of the Regents' Rules and Regulations as are necessary to conform to the foregoing changes.